openstack/openstack-ansible/doc/source/admin/maintenance-tasks/galera.rst

     wsrep_cluster_state_uuid  338b06b0-2948-11e4-9d06-bef42f6c52f1
     wsrep_cluster_status      Primary

-In the previous example, all but one node was responding.
+In this example, only one node responded.

 Gracefully shutting down the MariaDB service on all but one node allows the remaining operational node to continue